-Easter Seals Massachusetts is a statewide, community-based organization that has been helping people with disabilities to live full and independent lives for more than 60 years.
+Easter Seals Massachusetts is a statewide, community-based organization that helps people with disabilities to live full and independent lives.

 Our services ensure that children and adults with disabilities have equal opportunities to live, learn, work and play.

 Assistive technology helps people with disabilities expand their independence by providing high- and low-technology tools and expertise to access education, jobs and their community.